rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/docs-for-2.1-and-2.2/_index.md

 weight: 9100
 ---

->**Note:** This section describes the Windows feature as implemented in Rancher v2.1.x and v2.2.x.
-If you are using Rancher v2.3 or later, where Windows have been significantly improved, please refer to the new documentation for [v2.3 or later]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/).
+>**Note:** This section describes how to provision Windows clusters in Rancher v2.1.x and v2.2.x.
+If you are using Rancher v2.3.0 or later, please refer to the new documentation for [v2.3.0 or later]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/).

-_Available from v2.1.0 to v2.1.9 and v2.2.0 to v2.2.2_
+_Available from v2.1.0 to v2.1.9 and v2.2.0 to v2.2.3_

 >**Important:**
 >